GLOBAL MARKETS-Stocks, dollar slide as U.S. impasse frays nerves

 "Last week investors were hopeful that the government shutdown would be short-lived in nature," said Joe Manimbo, senior market analyst at Western Union Business Solutions.
 "Now that it's entering its second week, investors are growing a bit more edgy and that's being played out in weaker world stocks and the dollar staying on the defensive."

-European stocks drifted lower in thin trading as the U.S. budget impasse dragged on, pushing the FTSEurofirst 300 index of top regional shares down 0.21 percent to 1,241.09, its lowest close in four weeks.
+European stocks drifted lower in thin trading as the U.S. budget impasse dragged on, pushing the FTSEurofirst 300 index of top regional shares down 0.29 percent to a provisional 1,240.08, its lowest close in four weeks.

 Investors flocked to perceived safe havens like the yen and Swiss franc, driving the dollar to it weakest since mid-August against the Japanese currency.